jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 - - -

 Although we weren’t able to climb to the summit of Cradle Mountain we did not leave disappointed.
 There are so many different tracks and walks you can do around the mountain that all have beautiful views.
 Even though it was raining on our first day of hiking it was by far our most enjoyable day.
-Walking in the rain was the most amazing experience, although we couldn’t see the classic views of the mountain the views we saw were breath taking.
+Walking in the rain was the most amazing experience, although we couldn’t see the classic views of the mountain the sights we saw were breath taking.

 We were reminded why we love hiking so much.
 While it may be tough at times, the view is ALWAYS worth it.
 It lets you appreciate the amazing creation we have around us and allows you to see the Almighty Power of our God in this world.
 We will definitely be visiting Cradle Mountain-Lake St Clair National Park again when we are back in the state and recommend anyone visiting Tasmania to take the time to go visit.